PlumpMath/deltagraph/README_HYBRID.md

 	(JunkInterface) RT.var("eu.cassiel.deltagraph.core", "doit").invoke();
         ...

 The root of the Clojure source tree (in our case, `clojure/datagraph/src`) needs to be a source directory in Eclipse, to get it into the classpath.
-(It can be added as a library directory instead, but that probably doesn't get it copied into JARs during a Maven build - see below).
+(It can be added as a library directory instead, but that probably doesn't get it copied into JARs during a Maven build - see below.)

 ## Java from Clojure